JeroenDeDauw/i18n/README.md

 Initial release with these features:

 * MessageBuilder interface
+* MediaWiki specific implementation
 	* MediaWiki\MessageTextBuilder implementation of MessageBuilder
-* MediaWiki\MessageObjectBuilder
+	* MediaWiki\MessageObjectBuilder to construct Message objects
+	* MediaWiki\MessageBuilderFactory for construction of the message builders
+	* MediaWiki\LanguageTypes enum with the available language types

 ## Links